 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where milotaite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where milotaite typically forms.
 If you start seeing chalcopyrite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.